White House pushes COVID antiviral amid funding stalemate with Congress - NewsBreak

 The message runs in slight contrast to the Biden administration’s push to get Congress to approve the $22.5 billion in funding.

-She’s also cautioned that the U.S. government likely wouldn’t have funding to provide free booster shots to all Americans in the event the FDA authorizes and the Atlanta-based Centers for Disease Control and Prevention recommends everyone get a booster shot later this year.

-Psaki said on April 20 that the Biden administration needs additional COVID-19 funding “as soon as possible” because the White House already “had to take steps… like ending our program for the uninsured.”
+Psaki said on April 20 that the Biden administration needs additional Covid funding “as soon as possible” because the White House already “had to take steps… like ending our program for the uninsured.”

 “We haven’t been able to make purchases that we would normally purchase to get ahead,” Psaki continued during the White House press briefing.
 “Even on monoclonal antibodies or some of these treatments, some of them take months to make.
 So it already puts us behind where we need to be and want to be in planning.
 So, we don’t have a long-term deadline, nor would I punt that out.
 We want to do it as quickly as possible when they return.”